venethia/nwa/README.md

 You don't need a web server.

-To start the app in the background: sudo nohup python3 app.py &
+To start the app in the background: <code>sudo nohup python3 app.py &</code>

 A file log.txt will be (re)generated after every scan.